opmyth/opmyth.github.io/_pages/about.md

 ### 👨‍🔬 **Research Experience & Interests**

-My research lies at the intersection of machine learning, computer vision, and AI in healthcare.
+My research lies at the intersection of machine learning, computer vision.
 - **Researcher at TII**: Co-authored Falcon Med-VQA and contributed to vision-language model development for medical applications.
 - **Student Researcher at UAEU**: Co-authored a paper accepted at ICIET 2024, exploring AI’s role in personalized learning using social robots integrated with AI models like ChatGPT.
 - Currently working on my third research paper focused on computer vision.